 Delaware Trust Company is the trustee ("Trustee").
-The State Street Bank and Trust Company will be the administrator ("Administrator") and transfer agent ("Transfer Agent") and will be responsible for the custody of the Trust's cash and cash equivalents 40 (the "Cash Custodian").
+The State Street Bank and Trust Company will be the administrator ("Administrator") and transfer agent ("Transfer Agent") and will be responsible for the custody of the Trust's cash and cash equivalents 39 (the "Cash Custodian").
 Van Eck Securities Corporation will be the marketing agent ("Marketing Agent") in connection with the creation and redemption of "Creation Baskets", as defined below, of Shares.
-A custodian

-(the "Custodian") will be responsible for custody of the Trust's ether.
+Gemini Trust Company, LLC, a third-party custodian (the "Custodian"), will be responsible for custody of the Trust's ether.